Rob--W/toolbarwidget-jplib/docs/toolbarwidget.md

   @prop forceMove {boolean}
     If true, the toolbar will be forced to stick at its position.

+  @prop height {number}
+    Optional height in pixels of the widget.
+If not given, a default height is used.
+    If this value is greater than the height of the toolbar, then the widget's height is reduced to the toolbar's height.

 </api>
 <api name="toolbarID">
 @property {string}